georgehalal/academic-kickstart/content/home/experience.md

   company = "Lehigh University & The Ohio State University" company_url = ""
   location = ""
-  date_start = "2018"
+  date_start = "2018-01-01"
-  date_end = "2019"
+  date_end = "2019-01-01"
   description = """
   Advisors: Rosi Reed & Michael Lisa

   * Trained an artificial neural network to identify the centrality of a collision, based on which of the detector tiles are hit during a given collision.
-  * Trained another network to identify the $2^{nd}$ order event plane of a collision by minimizing the difference between the event planes measured by the east and west detectors.
+  * Trained another network to identify the second order event plane of a collision by minimizing the difference between the event planes measured by the east and west detectors.
   """

 [[experience]]